microsoft/fluentui/rfcs/converged-composition-pattern.md

 import { useFoo, useFooStyles, useFooContextValues, renderFoo } from '@fluentui/react-components';
 ```

-Since the pattern is consistent, there is no way for the consumer to know what they need to import to create a component.
+Since the pattern is inconsistent, there is no way for the consumer to know what they need to import to create a component.
 They will need to consult the docs for each component.

 ### 3. `useFoo` is not usable on its own